YahooArchive/mojito/docs/dev_guide/code_exs/i18n_apps.rst

         );
       }, "3.1.0", {requires: ['intl']});

 #.
-To modify the index view template to show a localized message, replace the code in ``views/index.hb.html`` with the following:
+To modify the index template to show a localized message, replace the code in ``views/index.hb.html`` with the following:

    .. code-block:: javascript